ldss-hse/ldss-neural-aggregator/README.md

 # Neural Turing Machine For Linguistic Decision-Making

 This project is a part of the new direction in Decision Support Systems' evolution which is Neuro-Symbolic paradigm.
-Do read more about Neuro-Symbolic AI, refer to the notable [paper](https://arxiv.org/abs/2012.05876) by Artur d'Avila Garcez and Luis C. Lamb.
+To read more about Neuro-Symbolic AI, refer to the notable [paper](https://arxiv.org/abs/2012.05876) by Artur d'Avila Garcez and Luis C. Lamb.